-- Wrongful termination discrimination
+Wrongful termination discrimination

-- Employment contracts and pay disputes
+Employment contracts and pay disputes

 Employers can have a tough time navigating all the rules and regulations they have to obey, but employees have an even tougher time when their employers treat them unfairly.
 Both federal and state employment laws are in place to protect workers’ rights.
 The experienced employment law attorneys at Norman Yatooma and Associates are also here to fight for workers.

-Wage, Overtime, and Meal and Rest Periods.
+Wage, Overtime, Meal and Rest Periods.

 Most working people depend on the income from their jobs and many have families dependent on them.
 Our wage and overtime lawyers understand that your finances are important to you and that you have bills and obligations to meet.
 Hourly wage employees are entitled to at least minimum wage, and often time-and-a-half or double pay for overtime.
 Employees are entitled to breaks in addition to a meal period if they work a full shift.
 Lunch breaks are not just company policy; lunch breaks are mandated by law.

 Our employment lawyers can help resolve pay disputes, unpaid overtime, and unpaid meal and rest periods.
 We work with you to calculate how much you are owed.
-And we identify what employer practices must change.
+And we identify which employer practices must change.
 We bring claims under the Fair Labor Standards Act and state labor laws.
 We take aggressive action to make employers pay what is due, whether it is for one worker or for an entire class of employees.
-But we understand that legal proceedings are straining on our clients.
-So we first write a demand letter to pressure employers to cooperate.
+We understand that legal proceedings are straining on our clients.
+Therefore, we first write a demand letter to pressure employers to cooperate.
 Then if needed, we resort to filing claims and arguing in state administrative hearings or state court.
 Our attorneys take on individual cases as well as class-action lawsuits.

 Unfortunately, workplace discrimination is still too common.
 Discrimination at work can take on many forms including favoritism, preferences for raises and promotions, hiring and firing practices, unfair job requirements and testing, hostile work environment, or harassment and offensive epithets.
 Federal law protects against discrimination on the basis of age, sex, sexual orientation, gender identity, pregnancy, disability, religion, and race.
-These laws include the Age Discrimination in Employment Act (ADEA), the Rehabilitation Act, the Americans with Disabilities Act (ADA), and Title VII of the Civil Rights Act of 1964.
+These federal laws include the Age Discrimination in Employment Act (ADEA), the Rehabilitation Act, the Americans with Disabilities Act (ADA), and Title VII of the Civil Rights Act of 1964.
 State laws sometimes offer further protection or protection for additional classes of people.